chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ```
 AdministratorAccess

-AmazonAPIGatewayAdministrator
+APIGatewayAdministrator (For aws AmazonAPIGatewayAdministrator)

-AmazonS3FullAccess
+S3FullAccess (for aws AmazonS3FullAccess)
 ```
-We also have to create IAM role to give access of s3 to elasticsearch iinstances.
+We also have to create IAM role to give access of s3 to elasticsearch instances.

 These permissions can either be directly added to the user or can be added via IAM Group.